-All programs require an interview with the Committee.
 All applications will be initially reviewed by the Committee and a recommendation for acceptance or denial made.
 When approved, the applicant will respond to interview questions regarding past training, clinical experience, how the degree will be used, and any other information relevant to the applicant's ability to successfully complete the program.
-If any Committee member deems an applicant unacceptable, s/he will submit their rationale in writing and a meeting will be called for discussion and recommendations.
+If any Committee member deems an applicant unacceptable, they will submit their rationale in writing and a meeting will be called for discussion and recommendations.
 The applicant will be notified in writing within thirty (30) days of the application as to their acceptance.
 If the Committee decides that an applicant is unacceptable but the reason is correctable, the applicant will be given the opportunity to correct their application and resubmit.
 If it is decided that the applicant is unacceptable or not likely to successfully complete the program, the applicant will be informed in writing and able to reapply in a year provided the reasons for non-acceptance are reversible.

-All required application materials, including official graduate transcripts, must be submitted to the Office of Admissions within 30 days of the interview.
+All required application materials, including official graduate transcripts and 2 letters of recommendation must be submitted to the Office of Admissions within 30 days of the interview.
+Students may be accepted and start classes prior to receipt of these documents, but class attendance will be suspended if the documents are not received within 30 days.
 All documents become the sole property of International Institute of Clinical Sexology (IICS) and cannot be forwarded to another institution or returned to the applicant.